cedar-policy/rfcs/text/0035-schema-applies-to-unspecified.md

 - `appliesTo.principalTypes: []`
 - `appliesTo.resourceTypes: []`

-2. You intend for an action to apply to _unspecified_ principals or resources, i.e.,
+2. You intend for an action to apply to _unspecified_ principals and resources, i.e.,

 - omitted `appliesTo` field
 - `appliesTo: {}`